Slins-23/Path-Finding/README.md

 P = Start/Pause/Resume the path finding.
 <br>
 S = Enables the selection of the starting tile.
-When toggled on, you should click in a tile to make it the tarting point.
+When toggled on, the tile you select will set it as the starting point.
 <br>
 T = Same thing as the "S" key, except it selects the target point.
 <br>